chinesemasterpieces.com

 in Hong Kong

 Christie's Sold this Southern Song -Yuan Ge Ware Dish in Hong Kong 11/12/2019 for approx. $600,000.usd THEIR DESCRIPTION "The dish is potted with shallow sides rising to a metal-bound rim from a short ring foot, the centre of the interior slightly sunken, covered inside and out with a beige glaze suffused with dark grey and light brown crackles, with the exception of the biscuit foot revealing the buff body."
 LOOKS LIKE THE METAL BAND IS GONE AND THEIR DESCRIPTION IS NOT AT ALL LIKE DESCRIPTIONS OF GE WARE IN ANCIENT WRITINGS.
 These corrupt Auction Houses cheat all collectors because they don't have the opportunity to purchase the rarest and finest pieces in the world also by keeping the finest pieces out of their auctions the average collector has no idea where their pieces fit the marketplace or what the value should be.
-Check my Masterpiece Ge Vase that was done by a master potter during the Southern Song Dynasty.
+Check my Masterpiece Ge Wares collection in the ge kiln page.

 Click photo to enlarge

-My Southern Song Dynasty Ge Kiln Ge Ware Pair of Very Rare
+My Southern Song Dynasty Ge Kiln Ge Ware Octagonal Vase

 (WORLD CLASS)